gmlaudone/CHMPython/workshop-1.md

 # Introduction to the Jupyter Notebook
 By the end of this workshop you should be able to:

-* start the Jupyter notebook, open an existing notebook and create a new one.
+* start the Jupyter Notebook, open an existing notebook and create a new one.
-* use the Jupyter notebook environment to carry out scientific calculations.
+* use the Jupyter Notebook environment to carry out scientific calculations.
 * create short programs using numerical variables.

 ## What is the Jupyter Notebook?